FirebaseExtended/angularfire/documentation.md

 have to performed via one of the save/set/remove methods on this object, or by utilizing bindTo (see more below).

+The actual server data is synced into the `$data` key.

 ``` js
 myapp.controller("MyController", ["$scope"', "$firebase",
   function($scope, $firebase) {